SynBioDex/libSBOLj/README.md

 If validation fails with an error, there will be a message printed about the validation error.
 To see an example, try the following command:

-    java -jar libSBOL.jar test/data/invalid01_missing_displayId.xml
+    java -jar libSBOLj.jar test/data/invalid01_missing_displayId.xml

-### libSBOL API
+### libSBOLj API

-The programs provided under [examples/src](https://github.com/SynBioDex/libSBOLcore/tree/master/examples/src/org/sbolstandard/core/examples) directory show various examples of using libSBOL library.
+The programs provided under [examples/src](https://github.com/SynBioDex/libSBOLj/tree/master/examples/src/org/sbolstandard/core/examples) directory show various examples of using libSBOLj library.
 You can compile these examples by running:

     ant examples

-This will create libSBOL-examples.jar in the same directory and an example program can be run as follows:
+This will create libSBOLj-examples.jar in the same directory and an example program can be run as follows:

-    java -cp libSBOL-examples.jar org.sbolstandard.core.examples.Example01_Basics
+    java -cp libSBOLj-examples.jar org.sbolstandard.core.examples.Example01_Basics

-More detailed information about libSBOL API can be found in the javadocs.
-To generate the libSBOL javadocs run:
+More detailed information about libSBOLj API can be found in the javadocs.
+To generate the libSBOLj javadocs run:

     ant javadoc

 The javadoc output will be written to "javadocs" directory.

-## Serialization in libSBOL
+## Serialization in libSBOLj

-libSBOL provides support for reading and writing libSBOL documents in XML syntax.
-The structure of the documents is defined in an XML schema file that can be found in the [schema](https://github.com/SynBioDex/libSBOLcore/tree/master/schema) directory.
+libSBOLj provides support for reading and writing libSBOLj documents in XML syntax.
+The structure of the documents is defined in an XML schema file that can be found in the [schema](https://github.com/SynBioDex/libSBOLj/tree/master/schema) directory.

 A very simple SBOL document looks like this in XML: